 - Encourage your players to find ways to help their champion such as yelling encouragement, insulting the opponent, or more direct methods.
 It is only cheating if someone who shouldn’t finds out.
 Remind them of the repercussions of getting caught.
 Enjoy the train wreck the ensues when things go downhill.

-- PCs are the only ones who can yell insults and cheat.
+- PCs aren’t the only ones who can yell insults and cheat.
 Have the PCs stop the allies of the other participant in the duel from supporting the opponent or cheating.

 - Use the duel as a distraction while the other PCs complete a heist, prisoner rescue or whatever scheme they came up with this week.